AP FACT CHECK: Trump distorts Biden’s position on fracking

 THE FACTS: No, that’s not Biden’s position at all.

 In a March 15 primary debate, Biden misstated his fracking policy and his campaign quickly corrected the record.
-Biden has been consistent on his middle-of-the-road position since then, going so far as to tell an anti-fracking activist at a December campaign event that he “ought to vote for somebody else” if he wanted an immediate fracking ban.
+Biden has otherwise been consistent on his middle-of-the-road position, going so far as to tell an anti-fracking activist that he “ought to vote for somebody else” if he wanted an immediate fracking ban.

 Trump continually ignores the correction.